sayonaramemori/Full-learning-record/shell_linux/v2ray.md

 ### 6. Move files to their place
 > These are the files which we should move manually.

-> You can copy the below script into a single shell script, and run it with bash
+> You can copy the below script into a single shell script, and run it in bash

 ```shell
 #!/bin/bash
 # Make sure your work directory is v2ray, the directory we have just created.